amrutask/flask_application_on_docker/Version1/README.md

    distance
    ```

-#### 2. users   [Users can manage the planets data by adding new planets, updating it or deleting with user authentication]
+#### 2. users   [To store Users information.
+Users can manage the planets data by adding new planets, updating it or deleting with user authentication]
 ```
   user_id (primary key)
   first_name